 Publishing on a Group

-Live Video streams on Users, Events, and Groups must be encrypted using the RTMPS data transfer protocol.
-When starting a live stream, the API will return an RTMPS secure stream URL which you must use when streaming to our servers.
+Live video broadcasts on Users, Events, and Groups must be encrypted using the RTMPS data transfer protocol.
+When starting a broadcast, the API will return an RTMPS secure stream URL which you must use when streaming to our servers.

 As of May 23rd, 2019, the following software and hardware providers support RTMPS:

 Live video broadcasts on Pages and Workplace can use the non-encrypted standard RTMP protocol until November 1st, 2019, after which RTMP will no longer be supported.
 When starting a broadcast, the API response will include an RTMP stream URL which can be used for non-encrypted streaming to our servers.
 Note that if you are using RTMP and using a persistent stream key generated with the Live Video Composer, you should reset your persistent key and update any devices that use them or your streams will fail.